 Dominique grinned.
 "Hello, Miss Parkinson," she said just a little too cheerily.
 She had this knack for getting on Pansy's nerves in just the best, little ways.
 And, worst of all, she didn't even realize it.

 Pansy passed it off as her hate for the Weasleys, the bunch of blood-traitors they were.
 But she did her best not to let it affect her business too much each and every time the younger sister was sent to run an errand.

 After the veil, Dominique came to collect the gloves.
 She loved the stitching on them, and Pansy couldn't help but be slightly smug over her own handiwork.

 The jewelry was the next checkpoint.
-The beadwork was heavily praised by the woman and she even made Pansy promise not to tell Victoire that Dominique tried the turquoise topaz set on.
+The beadwork was heavily praised by the younger woman, and she even made Pansy promise not to tell Victoire that Dominique tried the turquoise topaz set on.
 Dominique cooed and trilled over the shiny gems, but Pansy had a hard time refraining from telling her that pale blue did nothing for the blonde.
 Sharp, royal purple amethyst much better suited her looks.

-And when Dominique next came to collect the pumps, Pansy thought back to the jewelry.
+And, when Dominique next came to collect the pumps, Pansy thought back to the jewelry.
 She'd probably never wear something that nice, though she did like the feel of the pieces in her hands as she put them together in one-of-a-kind designs.
 So she resigned herself to the idea that she'd only ever hold those jewels, not wear them.